RedHatProductSecurity/rapidast/docs/USER-GUIDE.md

 ## Deprecation Notice

 **Podman Mode Deprecation**
-The `podman` execution environment is deprecated and will be removed in version **2.12**
+The `podman` execution environment is deprecated and will be removed in a future version

-If you are using `podman` fpr the `container.type` option, please migrate to `none` before updating to version 2.12.
+If you are using `podman` fpr the `container.type` option, please migrate to `none`.

 ## Quickstart